 Explanation of the above code:

-The <html> element can be thought of as a container that all other tags sit inside (except for the !DOCTYPE tag).
+htmlelement is the document's root element - it can be thought of as a container that all other tags sit inside (except for the !DOCTYPE declaration).

-As mentioned in a previous lesson, you'll notice that all of these tags have opening and closing tags, and that the content of the tag is placed in between them.
+As mentioned in a previous lesson, you'll notice that all of these HTML elements have opening and closing tags, and that the content of the element is placed in between them.
 There are a few exceptions to this rule.

 You'll also notice that the closing tag is slightly different to the opening tag — the closing tag contains a forward slash (